Loopring/protocols/docs/fee-design.md

 #### Fee algorithms can use 100% of the available LRC balance of the fee payer

-While we can limit the amount of tokenS and tokenB payed as fees because we know the order size, the Loopring protocol does not know what the maximum LRC amount is that can be used as fees for the order.
-In the worst case the fee algorithm decides to use all LRC avaible, even if this was not allowed.
+While we can limit the number of tokenS and tokenB payed as fees because we know the order size, the Loopring protocol does not know what the maximum LRC amount is that can be used as fees for the order.
+In the worst case the fee algorithm decides to use all LRC available, even if this was not wanted.

 ## Overview of the fee calculation design using different contracts for the fee calculations

-The following high level implementation is only done to test the design.
+The following high-level implementation is only done to test the design.
 It is not meant to be actually implemented this way.

 ```
 //